Traces of Hecke Operators and Refined Weight Enumerators of Reed-Solomon Codes

 \end{thm} It is well-known that the dual of an MDS code is MDS, and moreover that the dual of a Reed-Solomon code is also a Reed-Solomon code.
 More specifically, for $h\le q,\ C_{1,h}^\perp = C_{1,q-h-1}$.
 See \cite[Ch.
 11, Thm 2]{MacwilliamsSloane} for details.

-\subsection{Main Results}
+\subsection{Main results}

 We use our computation of the quadratic residue weight enumerator of $C_{1,4}$ combined with a variation of the MacWilliams theorem to show that the coefficients of the quadratic residue weight enumerator of $C_{1,q-5}$ can be expressed in terms of traces of Hecke operators acting on spaces of cusp forms for the congruence subgroups $\SL_2(\Z),\Gamma_0(2),$ and $ \Gamma_0(4)$.
-More precisely, for $N=1,2,4$ and $p = \charq \, q$ let $M_{R}(N)$ be the $\Q[p]$-submodule of the $\Q[p]$-module of $\Q$-valued functions on odd prime powers $q$ generated by \est{\{\tr_{\Gamma_0(N),k}T_q,\tr_{\Gamma_0(N),k}T_{q/p^2} \}_{k=2,\ldots, 2R+2}, } where we interpret $\tr_{\Gamma_0(N),k}T_{q/p^2}$ as $0$ unless $p^3 \mid q$.
+Let $\Q[x]$ denote the polynomial ring.
+Let $v,R,N$ be integers, $v,N\geq 1$ and $R\geq 0$.
+Let $M_{v,R}(N)$ denote the set of functions on odd $v$\textsuperscript{th} prime powers $q = p^v$ of the form